miroslavpejic85/mediasoup-sfu-webrtc-video-rooms/README.md

 ## Deployment

--   in `config.js` replace the `announcedIP` with your public ip address of the server and modify the port you want to serve it in.
+-   in `config.js` replace the `announcedAddress` with your public ip address of the server and modify the port you want to serve it in.

 -   add firewall rules of the port of the webpage (default 3016) and the rtc connections (default udp 10000-10100) for the machine.